Room by Room

 Seating that does not feel anchored

 When the main sofa floats awkwardly or faces an uncomfortable direction, the whole room can feel less secure.
-The main seat usually needs a stronger sense of support and a clearer relation to the room.
+The main seat needs a stronger sense of support and a clearer relation to the room.

 3